ethanmorian/gemini-chat/README.md

 # gemini_chat

-This is a chat app powered by Google Gemini AI for real-time conversations.
+A chat app powered by Google Gemini AI for real-time conversations, built using the "ChatGPT Chat Bot App UI" from Figma Community.

 ## Features